 Again, never calling herself a feminist, Zelpha started a Woman’s Business Association because she wasn’t allowed in the local business association consisting of all men.
 Her deep seeded belief was that these were just obstacles to overcome and help her move forward with her goals.
-Very matter of fact, she took actions with no sense of victimhood— just creative solutions to living as a woman in a male dominated world.
+She was very matter-of-fact and took actions with no sense of victimhood— just creative solutions to living as a woman in a male-dominated world.

 Zelpha’s bed was two feet from mine